 Even at 5% no-shows, that's £6,600 a year.
 For most salons, that's a month's rent.

-A deposit doesn't need to be huge. £20 is enough to make someone think twice about not turning up.
-It's not about the money you collect.
-It's about the commitment it creates.
+A deposit doesn't need to be huge. £20 is enough to make someone think twice about not turning up, and the commitment matters more than the amount.

 The straightforward services

-For services with a fixed price, online deposits are simple.
-Client books online, pays the deposit by card, booking confirms.
+For services with a fixed price, deposits are simple: the client books, pays by card, and the booking confirms.
 No phone calls, no chasing, no "I'll transfer it later."

 Set a deposit amount per service and every online booking for that service collects it automatically.
-The booking doesn't confirm until the deposit clears.
-If they don't pay within 30 minutes, the slot opens back up.
+The booking doesn't confirm until the deposit clears, and if they don't pay within 30 minutes, the slot opens back up.

-- Bridal and occasion hair.
-Premium pricing, extended time slots.
-50% upfront is standard and clients expect it.
+• Bridal and occasion hair.
+Premium pricing with extended time slots, so 50% upfront is standard and clients expect it.

-- Saturday appointments.
-Your busiest, most valuable slots.
-Protect them regardless of service type.
+• Saturday appointments.
+Your busiest and most valuable slots, so protect them regardless of service type.

-- New clients.
-You've never met them.
-A small deposit filters out the people who aren't serious.
+• New clients.
+You've never met them, and a small deposit filters out the people who aren't serious.

 The tricky services: colour, balayage, and corrections

-Here's where most salons get stuck.
+Most salons get stuck here.
 A balayage on fine, shoulder-length hair is a different job entirely from a balayage on thick, waist-length hair.
 The price might vary by £50 or more.
 You can't set a fixed price on the booking page because you genuinely don't know until you've seen the client.

 The same applies to colour corrections.
 Someone comes in with box dye over old highlights and wants to go platinum.
-That's not a standard service.
-You need a consultation before you can even quote.
+That's not a standard service, and you need a consultation before you can even quote.

-The solution: take the booking at a base price or consultation-only, then set a custom deposit amount after the consultation and send a payment request link.
+The way around this is to take the booking at a base price or consultation-only, then set a custom deposit amount after the consultation and send a payment request link.
 The client gets a link by email or text, pays by card on their phone, and the deposit is secured before you mix a single tube of colour.

-- You quote after seeing the hair.
-No guesswork.
-The client knows exactly what they're paying for.
+• You quote after seeing the hair.
+No guesswork, and the client knows exactly what they're paying for.

-- The deposit reflects the real price.
-50% of a £180 balayage is £90.
-That's a different conversation from a flat £20 set at booking time.
+• The deposit reflects the real price.
+50% of a £180 balayage is £90, which is a very different conversation from a flat £20 set at booking time.

-- The client pays in their own time.
-Send the link after the consultation.
-They pay when it suits them.
-No standing at your desk fumbling for a card.
+• The client pays in their own time.
+Send the link after the consultation and they pay when it suits them, rather than standing at your desk fumbling for a card.

 A workflow that works for colour